-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 And, through a hashtag that started last weekend, their work also started a conversation on the uncredited female labor in academia.

 #ThanksForTyping began making its mark on Saturday morning as Bruce Holsinger sat at a Starbucks, waiting for his son to finish his soccer tournament.
-The English professor was speaking with some colleagues over Twitter about housewives assisting their husband scholars.
+The English professor was speaking with some colleagues over Twitter about housewives assisting their scholar husbands.

-From that, the fiction writer and literary scholar at the University of Virginia thought about acknowledgement pages, where he'd often seen husbands thanking their wives for typing up their manuscripts.
+From that, the fiction writer and literary scholar at the University of Virginia thought about acknowledgment pages, where he'd often seen husbands thanking their wives for typing up their manuscripts.

 And then, he says, something in his mind sparked.
 He went to Google Books, took screenshots of these thank-you's and posted them to Twitter, adding some snark, as he says, in the process.